 - Works well only in detached homes

 All in all, a party squasher is an innovative device.
-It is more superior to the old fashion noise monitors both in terms of efficacy and privacy.
+It is superior to old-fashioned noise monitors both in efficacy and privacy.
 Your guests cannot fool it by throwing a blanket over it or disconnecting it as if it gets “accidentally” disconnected; you will have a notification instantly.
 Also, its sleek and modern design makes it fit almost invisible to your router setup.

-However, it is more on the inexpensive side, so I don’t think hosts with limited budgets can be able to afford it.
-I think this is the main downside of this product because not only the initial cost is pricey, but the per subscription cost is only slightly less than the initial one.
+However, it is more inexpensive, so I don’t think hosts with limited budgets can afford it.
+This is the main downside of this product because the initial cost is pricey, but the per subscription cost is only slightly less than the initial one.

 Once you have installed a party squasher in your short-term rental, you will have peace of mind that you won’t be getting angry calls from your neighbours due to a raging party at your place.